 Whenever you get a credit card or even consider getting one, the first thing you should do is read the contract from the issuing bank.

 The reason for credit card Terms & Conditions is to provide a legal contract between the user and the card provider that lists all the relevant information and therefore covers both parties should any dispute arise later on.
 You will always be asked to confirm you have read and understood the credit card Terms & Conditions when you apply for one.
 That’s the little box you always forget to tick that you are then sent back to tick before your application can be submitted.
 Honestly, how many times have you actually read them through?
 In fact, even if you weren’t to tick the credit card Terms & Conditions box, the first use of your card would be taken as you having accepted them.

 Low Interest Credit Card

 The ANZ Low Rate credit card is a good low interest credit card choice.
-It also offers a balance transfer option, which reverts to the low interest purchase rate at the end of the balance transfer period.
+It also offers a 0% p.a. introductory rate on purchases for the first 6 months combined with a low annual fee.

 - $58 p.a. annual fee